Toniraga/toniraga/readme.md

 ## I'm a Developer, and Tutor somewhat!

-- 🔭 I'm a great Frontend Developer.
+- 🔭 I'm a great Developer.
 Take my word for it!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to connected with brilliant people tho.
-- 🥅 2021 Goals: Contribute more to Open Source projects and Get a good paying Job.
+- 🥅 2021 Goals: Contribute more to Open Source projects and get a better paying Job.
 - ⚡ Fun fact: I love playing basketball, Also I'd whoop any of your friends at FIFA.🤣

 ### Connect with me: